These homemade green vegan easy falafels are the perfect filling for a simple but delicious falafel wrap!

 - 1 onion

 - 2 garlic cloves

-- 1.5 Tbsp falafel spice (1 tsp cumin, 1 tsp ground black pepper, 1 tsp ground coriander, pinch of cayenne pepper (optional))
+- 1.5 tablespoon falafel spice 1 teaspoon cumin, 1 teaspoon ground black pepper, 1 teaspoon ground coriander, pinch of cayenne pepper (optional)

 - a pinch of salt

-- sunflower oil (enough to fill up your saucepan)
+- sunflower oil for frying enough to fill up your saucepan

 - Blend all the falafel base ingredients in a food processor/blender until you obtain a smooth uniform mixture.
-They should have a beautiful green colour.
+They should have a beautiful green color.**

-- When you are ready to fry the falafels, add 1 tBsp baking powder to the mix.
+- When you are ready to fry the falafels, add 1 tablespoon baking powder to the mix.
 The baking powder should only be added at the last moment before frying.
-This adds an ‘airiness’ to the mix that is needed for the perfect texture.
+This adds an "airiness" to the mix that is needed for the perfect texture.

 - To prepare the tahini dressing, mix all the dip ingredients together well and set aside.

 - Prepare the rest of the wrap ingredients by chopping the veggies.
 I like to create a variety of textures so I love to grate/julienne my cucumber, roughly chop lettuce and thinly slice the various other bits.

 - To create the wrap, open a traditional pita bread, lay the veggies and falafel on it, then add some tahini dressing.
 Roll the bread.
 Enjoy your falafel wrap (sandwich)!
 Definitely one of the most delicious ways to eat falafels!